Charles-Ndugire/quote-app/README.md

 * cd quote-app

-* code . or atom . based on the text editor you have.
+* use the text editor you have i.e code . or atom .

 ## Technologies Used